MyriamFentanes/eap-template/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to create a RedHat VM running Apache2 and Tomcat7 and support the Visual Studio Team Services (and Team Foundation Server)
+This template allows you to create a RedHat VM running EAP 7 on top of RHEL 7.2
-Apache Tomcat Deployment extension task, the built-in Copy Files over SSH deployment task, and the built-in FTP Upload utility task (using ftps).

 To learn more about Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) support for Java, check out: http://java.visualstudio.com/